psychemedia/island-storynotes/godshill_to_do.md

 The name Godshill is an explained by port.
 The Rev. Isaac Taylor
 "Words and Places," considers that p.
-227)
-(in
-the name Godshill indicates a pagan site con- secrated to Christian worship.
+227) (in the name Godshill indicates a pagan site consecrated to Christian worship.

 Godshill is particularly interesting on account

-A chantry was established
-of its ancient school.
+A chantry was established of its ancient school.

 here by Sir John Leigh, knight, and endowed with lands worth i i, 2s.
 4d. per annum.
 The incumbent was one John Griffith, a master of arts, who taught English grammar to young children.
 But as this chantry was not stated to have been a grammar school by foundation, it may be that teaching was only the voluntary occupation of the chantry priest.
 However this may be, the chantry was founded before the year 1548, and was partly re-endowed as a "Free Grammar School" before 1617, and 1622.
 It remained a real grammar school until 1813, since which date it has been concerned only with elementary education.

 Davenport 1884 of Appuldurcombe, are in this parish.
 The living is a vicarage.
-The village formerly boasted of a good grammar school
-(founded in 1595 by one Richard Andrews), whither resorted the sons of the leading gentry of the island, and where Sir Thomas Fleming was educated; but it i snow of no account. of Appuldurcombe, are in this parish.
+The village formerly boasted of a good grammar school (founded in 1595 by one Richard Andrews), whither resorted the sons of the leading gentry of the island, and where Sir Thomas Fleming was educated; but it i snow of no account.

+of Appuldurcombe, are in this parish.
 The living is a vicarage.
 The village formerly boasted of a good grammar school (founded in 1595 by one Richard Andrews), whither resorted the sons of the leading gentry of the island, and where Sir Thomas Fleming was educated; but it is now of no account.

 ?? see Leighbust, ref: Ward